cycorp/example-code/cyc-core-use-cases/README.md

 ### Logging

+Warning and error messages from the Cyc APIs are logged to the console, as well as to a logfile at `target/cyc-core-use-cases.log`.
+Note that this logfile will be erased every time the `mvn clean` command is run.

-If you wish to modify the logging level of the Cyc APIs, you can change the settings in `src/main/resources/log4j.properties`.
+If you wish to modify the logging configuration for the Cyc APIs, you can change the settings in `src/main/resources/log4j.properties`.